JustinTime42/IRIS/devices/garage-controller/PINOUT.md

   - GP3 to switch
   - Switch to GND
   - Internal pull-up enabled
+  - blue = common to gnd, white to gpio, black unused

 - **Door Closed**:
   - GP4 to switch
   - Switch to GND
   - Internal pull-up enabled
+  - blue = common to gnd, white to gpio, black unused

 ## Notes
 - All GPIOs are 3.3V logic level